Business Loan Protection Insurance 2026 Guide

 What about Critical Illness?

-Critical illness is essential as death is not always the outcome that will stop business owners from being able to run a business.
-Critical illness covers the diagnosis of a disease where the insured will not be able to work with a payment forthcoming should the person survive 14 days from diagnosis.
+Critical illness covers the diagnosis of a disease where the insured will not be able to work, with a payment forthcoming should the person survive 14 days from diagnosis.

-Critical illness can include qualifying diseases including but not limited to, the following:
+Critical illness can include qualifying diseases, including, but not limited to, the following:

 - Kidney failure